rjak-Reggie/Habit-Tracker/README.md

 * View Habits
 Display all habits with their name, periodicity, and current streak.

-* Analytics

-Filter habits by periodicity (daily or weekly)

-Identify the habit with the longest streak

-View the current streak for a specific habit
+* Analytics: Filter habits by periodicity (daily or weekly), identify the habit with the longest streak, and view the current streak for a specific habit.

 Technologies Used